scanabc/testdrive/index.md

 That decision to "try" set things in motion.
 I ended up places I could have never imagined.
-And such (positively) peculiar things happened that I've found this quote from Mark Twain to be pretty solid:
+And such (positively) peculiar things happened that I find Mark Twain's words solid:

 *Truth is stranger than fiction, but it is because Fiction is obliged to stick to possibilities; Truth isn't.*

 I ended up helping a number of governments to improve the online security of their citizens.
-Not because I'm overly smart, or special in any way.
+Not because I'm overly smart.
+Not because I'm special in any way.
-I just ended up with the company of loony Finns with a desire to go a bit further than helping the local community, and become one of them.
+I just ended up with the company of loony Finns with a desire to go a bit further than helping the local community, and became one of them.
 </div>
 ## Case HowNetWorks Oy
 {: #white}

 HowNetWorks was the first company to run the test drive.
 The founders balanced the lack business plan by setting a strict deadline for the company.
-They set a self-destruct to three months.
-By that time there would have to be proof that the company deserves to exists.
+They set a self-destruct timer for three months.
+They wanted to have proof by that time, that the company deserves to exists.

 During that time, a pro bono service called URI:Teller saw the daylight.
-It helped to reveal a privacy issue from a popular instant messaging client called Telegram.
+It helped to reveal a privacy issue from a popular insetant messaging client called Telegram.
 Telegram fixed the issues and URI:Teller is now used by individuals around the world.